Endangered Sea Animals: 6 Steps You Can Take To Save The Ocean

 Eliminating single-use plastics can be one of the best steps to take if you want to save the ocean.
 To start, buy reusable bags instead of using plastic bags when you go shopping.
 You could also stop using plastic straws and disposable plastic cups.

 Beach litter is another problem for the oceans.
 People spend a day at the beach and then leave their trash behind.
 Most of this trash will end up in the ocean, and it can be a problem for sea life.
 To save the ocean, we all need to take the time to care for our beaches.

 First, be a responsible beachgoer.
 Clean up all of your trash when you go to the beach.
 You could also spend a little time cleaning up after others who were not as responsible as you.
 If you want to take saving the ocean to the next level, you could also volunteer with groups that organize beach cleanup days.

 Most of us don’t think much of it when we see products that exploit sea animals.
 This might include jewelry made from coral shells or items made from sea turtle shells.
 People often encounter these types of products for sale when they go on vacation.
 As attractive as some of these items might be, they are bad for the animals and bad for ocean ecosystems.

 Along with avoiding products that exploit sea life, you could also consider buying products that support ocean conservation.
-Along with the jewelry from Wildlife Collections, shoppers can find a range of products that support ocean conservation causes.
+Along with the jewelry from Fahlo, shoppers can find a range of products that support ocean conservation causes.

 These are just a few of the things you can do to conserve the oceans.
 Shop our full range of wildlife conservation jewelry for products that contribute to protecting endangered animals.
 You can also learn more about these causes by visiting the websites of our partner organizations.